The information in this article is up to date for tax year 2024 (returns filed in 2025).

 When you’re an employee, your employer withholds your taxes on each paycheck to pay the government throughout the year.
 That’s why, if you end up paying more than your tax liability, you get a refund when you file.

 For freelancers, you don’t have an employer to automatically withhold taxes for you.
 But you are still responsible for paying taxes on your income throughout the year if you expect to owe more than $1,000.
 These are called quarterly estimated taxes, which, as their name implies, are taxes you pay on your income every quarter.
-If you don’t make your estimated tax payments and wait to pay when you file, you could be hit with late penalty fees.
+If you don’t make your estimated quarterly tax payments and wait to pay when you file, you could be hit with late penalty fees.
+It is crucial to meet specific due dates for these payments to avoid penalties.

 You can pay your estimated taxes directly through the Electronic Federal Tax Payment System, or by check through the mail with Form 1040-ES slips.
 If you owe any more taxes not covered by your quarterly payments, you’ll pay the balance when you file your annual return.